whisthq/whist/container-images/README.md

 |:--:|
 |![Docker Image CI](https://github.com/fractalcomputers/container-images/workflows/Docker%20Image%20CI/badge.svg)|

-for containerizing the various applications that Fractal streams or is planning to stream from containers via our streaming technology.
+This repository contains the code for containerizing the various applications that Fractal streams.
 The base image running the containerized Fractal protocol is under the `/base/` subfolder, and is used as a starter images for the application Dockerfiles which are in each of their respective application-type subfolders.
-This base image runs Ubuntu 20.04 and installs everything needed to interface with the drivers and the Fractal protocol.
+This base image runs **Ubuntu 20.04** and installs everything needed to interface with the drivers and the Fractal protocol.

 **Supported Applications**
 - Google Chrome